jmleglise/beachfront-vacation-home-rental/src/content/homepage/english/-index.md

 ---
 meta_title: "Villa Tamaris - Your Seaside Vacation Rental in Ouistreham"
 description: "Stunning seaside villa in Ouistreham.
-5 bedrooms, sleeps 10.
+4 bedrooms, sleeps 8.
 Just 2 hours from Paris.
 All the comfort and amenities of a real home."
 schemaVacationRental: |
   <script type="application/ld+json">
   {
   "@context": "https://schema.org",
   "@type": "VacationRental",
-  "@additionalType": "Villa",
+  "additionalType": "Villa",
   "name": "Villa Tamaris",
   "description": "Beautiful beachfront vacation home in Ouistreham, offering a stunning sea view and direct access to Riva Bella beach.
 For 10 people, 5 bedrooms, offering all the comfort and equipment of a real home.", "url": "https://www.location-maison-mer.fr/",